mvolkmann/blog/src/jq.md

 ## Filtering

 jq can filter the JSON data and output a subset.

+To output on the `status` property, enter `jq .status dogs.json`.
+This outputs `"success"`.
+Note that double-quotes around string values are included.
+To output raw values, include the `-r` flag.

+To get the varieties of the "hound" breed, enter `jq -c .message.hound dogs.json`.
-For example, the filter `.message.hound` assumes that the JSON data describes an object rather than an array, finds the top-level property named "message", assumes its value is an object, and finds the property "hound" inside that object.
+This assumes that the JSON data describes an object rather than an array, finds the top-level property named "message", assumes its value is an object, and finds the property "hound" inside that object.
-To use this filter we can enter `jq -c .message.hound dogs.json`.
-This outputs the following which is a compact (`-c`) JSON array of all the hound varieties:
+This outputs the following which is a compact (`-c`) JSON array.

 ```text
 ["afghan","basset","blood","english","ibizan","plott","walker"]